acrenwelge/Portfolio-Reference-Documents/index.md

 ### Projects

 Each project you complete should be added to this section.
 Once your trainer assigns the project, it will be available in the drop-down selection.
 Projects contain a description and a list of technologies used. **You must add your roles and responsibilities on the project by including at least 5 bullet points**.
+Also, there is a field for your project repository's URL - please do NOT fill this in, as this is not required nor recommended.

 These bullet points should talk about how you used different technologies, languages, libraries, tools, frameworks, APIs, etc. Include any metrics you have, like code coverage, code quality grades, build time, lines of code, etc. Also, start your bullet points with the active past tense verbs ("built, created, implemented, etc...").
 Do not make your bullet points too short or ramble too long - be concise and specific.
 Use the below examples to get you started.